TouK/nussknacker/docs/scenarios_authoring/Intro.md

 Consult Kafka [documentation](https://kafka.apache.org/33/javadoc/org/apache/kafka/clients/consumer/ConsumerRecord.html) for the exact meaning of those fields.

 The `#meta` variable carries meta information about the scenario under execution.
+This variables' contents can change during scenario execution as it's a dynamically allocated variable.
 The following meta information elements are available:

 * processName - name of the Nussknacker scenario
 * properties